michaelrosenberg300/1DT305/README.md

 ## The Code
 The Lopy4 includes a flash file system where you store your Python-files.
 The Lopy4 device supports a sub-set of Python well suited for embedded systems.

 When the Lopy4 is started up if looks for a file named`boot.py` and it runs it.
 Then the `main.py` file is next in turn to be run.
-There is also a folder named `/lib` where all libraries should be put for Python to find them.
+There is also a folder named `/lib` where all libraries shall be put for Python to find them.

 All my source code can be found at [GitHub](https://github.com/michaelrosenberg300/1DT305).